Top Accounting Degrees in North Carolina

 North Carolina Requirements for Certified Public Accountants

-• Have at least one year of professional accounting experience under the supervision of a CPA, four years of accounting experience, or four years of accounting teaching experience
+• At least one year of work experience under the direct supervision of a licensed CPA or four years of experience in general accounting or as a college-level accounting instructor

 Recommended Reading